 Planning a vacation to Greece?
 I sure hope you like cats!
-The cat population can be quite overwhelming to someone who is not prepared for it.
+The cat population can be quite overwhelming for someone who is not prepared for it.
 While there are many stray cats, there are great numbers of cats that do belong to people.
 In Greece, much of the population do not believe in keeping cats in shelters or having them put down.
-The cats keep the mice, rat and lizard population down, and to the people who reside in Greece, they are simply part of every day life.
+The cats keep the mouse, rat, and lizard population down.
+For the people of Greece, they are simply part of everyday life.
 These cats are used to human interaction and are not easily intimidated.
-So what do you do if you are scared or allergic to felines?
+So what should you do if you are scared or allergic to felines?

 The street cats of Greece mainly hang out in areas where food is served outside.
 They do this because people have fed them in that area.
 They have no issue walking right up to a table and rubbing your leg hoping for a bite of food.
 Most restaurants let them come and go as they please as they keep the rodent numbers down around their food supply.

 Avoid Street Strolling at Dusk and Dawn

 Cats naturally are most active in the early morning and late evening hours.
 This is due to their prey being most active at these times as well.
 You will likely see cats flocking to areas that serve breakfast and pubs that have outdoor settings for late night entertainment.

 Typically, outdoor female cats go in to heat the most between February and October.
 The Spring months being the most active for breeding, as with many other species.
 The best months to visit Greece to avoid large numbers of cats would then be November, December, and January.
 This isn’t the case with all cats.
 Indoor/Outdoor females who are not spayed can go into heat as much as once a month and it will last up to 5 days.